Author of The Blackout Book and the online course Bloom Where You’re Planted

 Reason #2: Those who are planning to take the supplies of others

 If you aren’t ready for people like this, your survival retreat is a soft, easy target.
-These people are not nice, but desperate.
+These people are not nice and not desperate.
 Their entire survival plan hinges on taking what someone else has amassed using superior force.
 This yahoo (who was subsequently arrested after his appearance on Doomsday Preppers) blatantly explains his plan, and I can guarantee that he is not alone.
 He’s just the one dumb enough to announce it on national television.

 These are the types of people who are only careful about breaking the law because they don’t want to be caught.
 If a situation arises in which being caught and thrown in prison is unlikely, it will be a free-for-all.
+(Selco talks more about people like this in his book, Dark Secrets of SHTF Survival.)
 Morals and ethics won’t stop them, because they don’t have any.
 The only thing capable of stopping people like that is people who are able and ready to defend their homes

 Reason #3: Those who loot and pillage because, doggone it, they like it

-Finally, there are those who simply enjoy mayhem.
+Finally, there are those who simply enjoy the mayhem.

 Some people are just waiting for the opportunity to behave in this fashion.
 They enjoy destroying things and venting their anger on any person who has “more” than they do.
 They’d love to act like that every single day, but they don’t want to spend the rest of their lives in jail.
-But when a verdict gets rolled out, when a storm takes out the power, when a disaster strikes, they delight in the chance to rob, pillage, loot, and burn.
-Who can forget the day before Superstorm Sandy hit the East Coast, when thugs were coordinating looting rampages via Twitter?
+But when a verdict gets rolled out, when a storm takes out the power, when a disaster strikes, when peaceful protests are going on over a perceived injustice, they delight in the chance to rob, pillage, loot, and burn.
+Who can forget the day before Superstorm Sandy hit the East Coast when thugs were coordinating looting rampages via Twitter?

 Here’s the scene in Ferguson, Missouri.
 These are definitely not folks out fulfilling needs.